leftfieldlabs/drawbridge/README.md

 1. Navigate to your newly cloned folder and run `sudo ./scripts/install`

 ## Using and deploying
-1. From inside the directory with all your site assets, run `vault deploy [project name]`
+1. From inside the directory with all your site assets, run `drawbridge deploy [project name]`
 1. Visit `[project name]-dot-lflwebreview.appspot.com` to see your site

 ## Updating
-Run `vault update` from anywhere to get latest vault code
+Run `drawbridge update` from anywhere to get latest vault code

 ## Local server
-Run `vault local` from directory with content to test locally.
+Run `drawbridge local` from directory with content to test locally.
 Keep in mind this does not currently refresh code changes.
 You'll need to re-run the command to get latest changes from your code.

 ## Using VaultJS
 If you are using Vault, this is a tool to help you store data persistently in a rush.
-Think of Parse or Firebase, but exclusively for Vault.
+Think of Parse or Firebase, but exclusively for Drawbridge.

 ### Including it in your project
 Simply add `<script src="/__tools__/vault.js"></script>` to the `<head />` of your index.html and you're set.

 ### Notes
-Just like Vault, this is not intended to be high performing.
+Just like Drawbridge, this is not intended to be high performing.
 Nor can you store tons of data.
 When you save, the data object is serialized and stored in a GAE Datastore instance.
 There is currently a 1MB max size.

 ### Example